-Table 4: The first sub-table documents standard deviations of shopping-related variables under two sets of observables.
+Table 3: The first sub-table documents standard deviations of shopping-related variables under two sets of observables.
+The BRS dataset includes growth rates of output, investment, labor productivity, and the relative price of investment.
+The second column adds variable total capacity utilization.
 The second sub-table shows the fraction of the variance decomposition attributable to the demand shock θ_D .
-See Table 3.
+See Table 2.